ECE Classroom Compass: Navigating College Classes

 Cal Poly Pomona Application

-Your ECE Journey Awaits
+Start Your ECE Classes Journey

 No matter where you are in life or how you prefer to learn, there’s a college path that can work for you — whether it’s online, in-person, or a hybrid of both.
 Applying to college opens the door to new opportunities, skills, and experiences that can shape your future in powerful ways.
 With so many flexible options available today, higher education is more accessible than ever.
 Taking the time to explore your choices, understand your learning style, and submit your applications is an investment in your goals, your growth, and your future success.